SQL Azure Connection Help

 To connect to SQL Azure via JDBC, open the Connections -> Add Connection Profile menu option and select SQL Azure as the database type.
 RazorSQL can connect to SQL Azure via two different drivers - the MS SQL Server JDBC driver and the jTDS JDBC driver.
 The jTDS driver is not compatible with all SQL Azure configurations.
 Thus, users may have more sucess using the MS SQL Server JDBC driver.
 This driver is listed first in the connection type list.
 RazorSQL can automatically download and install this driver via the button on the Add Connection Profile screen.

-After entering the login information, the host, port, and database name needs to be entered to connect to SQL Azure.
+After selecting the authentication type and entering the login information, the host, port, and database name need to be entered to connect to SQL Azure.

 Host or Ip Address: This is fully qualified name of the SQL Azure database.
 Typically